FMecha/battlegear/docs/sidebs/sbs2.md

 There are two English versions of the game, one with region `OK` (international) and the other with region `A` (US).
 The `OK` version has Honda cars enabled, but without SiR trim labels.
 The `A` version has them [disabled](/other/honda.md), with the Legacy and Levin being selectable by default instead.
 Both versions also have the "Evoluzione" subtitle removed from the game's branding.

-Otherwise, both are identical to the non-Japanese RR revision.
+Otherwise, both are identical to the Japanese non-RR revision.

 ## *Side by Side 2 Evoluzione RR*